YnotY2/5sim_check_available_number.py/README.md

 ## Overview

 The 5SIM Number Availability Checker is a Python script designed to check the availability of phone numbers provided by the 5SIM service.
-It specifically focuses on the "bolt" service and determines if there are any available numbers for a given operator and country.
+You can set the counrty, operator and service.

 ## Prerequisites